l4rz/building-a-poor-mans-supercomputer/README.md

 * 4X SATA cable `7N2GJ` (This one is weird.
 It is designed for conifiguration when you replace one PSU with 4x 2.5" SATA drive bay)
 * Plastic GPU shroud: `M7NX3`
 * Front control panel cable: `6WTR5` (The front panel is optional; you can power up the server via IDRAC)
-* Dell 1600-Watts 80 Plus Platinum Hot-Pluggable Power Supply for PowerEdge C4130 `PYC9T` (`95HR5` is also fine, as well as more powerful ones from C4140)
+* Dell 1600-Watts 80 Plus Platinum Hot-Pluggable Power Supply for PowerEdge C4130 `95HR5` (the 2400W `J1CC3` is also fine)

 It should be noted that server runs fine with any number of SXM2 GPUs.
 You don't need to install all four.